My frames are important as they will be perceived as a part of me.

 - A large frame will complement your features by accentuating and chiseling cheekbones

-- Detailed arms will emphasise your temples, adding definition to your face shape
+- Detailed arms will emphasize your temples, adding definition to your face shape

 - If you prefer a more subtle design, metal framework will soften an angular frame